 Entry rules in response to coronavirus (COVID-19)

-You may still face restrictions for entry to Réunion depending on your vaccination status and your country of departure.
-You should check the status of your country of departure and relevant restrictions on the French government’s website, and the local Prefecture’s website (in French) for details on any remaining local restrictions.
-For more information on specific entry measures, you should consult the French government website and this French government COVID-19 website (in French).
+You may still face some restrictions for entry to Réunion depending on your vaccination status and your country of departure.
+You should check the French government’s website (in French) and the local Prefecture’s website (in French) for details on any remaining local restrictions.

 If travelling via France, you should also check our Travel Advice for France.